mustkem/hacker-news-ssr/README.md

 Below command will run test coverage for test cases npm run test

-Below command is to run the code at heroku npm start
+Below command is to deploy the code at heroku npm start